Pedicab Driver

-Pedicab Driver (群龍戲鳳) is a 1989 Hong Kong martial arts film directed by and starring Sammo Hung, who portrays the leader of a crew of cycle rickshaw drivers in 1930s Macau.
-The movie features guest appearances by Eric Tsang, Corey Yuen and Lau Kar-leung.
+Pedicab Driver (群龍戲鳳) is a 1989 Hong Kong martial arts comedy film starring and directed by Sammo Hung, who also produced.
+Hung portrays the leader of a crew of cycle rickshaw drivers in 1930s Macau.
+The film also features guest appearances by Eric Tsang, Corey Yuen, and Lau Kar-leung.
 Warner Bros. has included the film in the catalogue of Warner Archive Collection.

 Plot

 Lo Tung and his friend Malted Candy are pedicab drivers working on the streets of Macau.
 Lo Tung falls in love with a baker named Ping and Malted Candy falls in love with a prostitute named Hsaio Tsui.
 The problem is that both of the objects of their affections are working under cruel and lecherous bosses.
 The pair must somehow find a way to win the ladies' hearts and free them from their unpleasant jobs.